Linda holds several years of career experience with home improvement projects, retail home decor, and home design.

 8. Sunning Shelves

-Sun shelves, which are also known as Baja or tanning ledges are a favorite for homeowners.
+Sun shelves, which are also known as Baja or tanning ledges, are a favorite for homeowners.
 Your pool will look just like a resort for soaking up the sun and dipping your toes into the water.
-These large flat and shallow sections are the perfect spot to enjoy the pool without being fully submerged and is also a place for youngsters to play.
-If you’re into afternoon relaxation you can add a lounge chair and a combination table and umbrella sleeve that fits into the ledge.
+These large flat and shallow sections are the perfect spots to enjoy the pool without being fully submerged and are also a place for youngsters to play.
+If you’re into afternoon relaxation, you can add a lounge chair and a combination table and umbrella sleeve that fits into the ledge.

 © 2019 Linda Chechar

 Linda Chechar (author) from Arizona on August 14, 2019: